Johnson-Lab-BYU/End-Bias/readme.txt

-For convenience, programs are separated into directories.
 Below is a description of the pipeline.

 Bowtie2 (to) SamToBowtieOutput (to) RescueAndDyadCalling/UnknownEndsDyadCallin (to) Nucleotide Frequency
                                (alternatively to) SamNucStart (to) ReadLocator